Jingle Jangle: A Christmas Journey: Critical response

 Richard Roeper of Chicago Sun-Times gave the film 3.5 out of 4 stars and wrote, "So much movie packed into one story, but the universally appealing performances and the show-stopping musical numbers carry the day."
 Leah Greenblatt of Entertainment Weekly gave the film a B+ and described it as "a sprawling musical extravaganza whose candy-colored, dandily overstuffed revelry spills over with joy and jubilance and every other happy J-word."

 Accolades

 Children's book

-Following the success of the feature film, David E. Talbert and his wife, Lyn Sisson-Talbert co-authored and released a 32-page picture book for children titled The Square Root of Possible: A Jingle Jangle Story in December 2020.
+David E. Talbert and his wife, Lyn Sisson-Talbert, co-authored and released a 32-page picture book for children titled The Square Root of Possible: A Jingle Jangle Story in December 2020.

+A second book, tilted The Perfect Gift: Jingle Jangle, Book 2 was released on October 12, 2021.
+It was also authored by Talbert and Sisson-Talbert.